Valdotorium/Subwaybuilder-Maps/README.md

 Restart the game.
 Start a New Game and select CPH as your city.

-5. **Start the server** by executing pmtiles in your alltiles folder, either by executing serve.sh / serve.bat in the alltiles folder or using this command in the alltiles folder **./pmtiles serve . --port 8081 --cors="*" on mac or pmtiles.exe serve . --port 8081 --cors="*" on windows** or at least i think thats what the command for windows would look like...
+5. **Start the server** by executing pmtiles in your alltiles folder.
+First, try executing (double click) serve.sh in the alltiles folder.
+If this does not work, try this: Open a terminal in the alltiles folder and use this command: `./pmtiles serve . --port 8081 --cors="*" `on mac or `pmtiles.exe serve . --port 8081 --cors="*" on windows` (at least i think thats what the command for windows would look like...)

 ### Notes
 Data Files: The installer moves ocean_depth_index.json.gz, roads.geojson.gz, buildings_index.json.gz, etc., to the game's internal data structure.